 Whereas the young of land mammals will regulate the amount of milk they take from their mother, marine mammals are different.

-The young calf wraps its mouth around the teat, rolling its tongue into a u-shaped tube.
+The young calf wraps its mouth around the teat, rolling its tongue into a U-shaped tube.
 The rolled tongue is pressed onto the upper palate and placed around the nipple.

-This ensures that the milk is channeled directly into the mouth and that no fluid is lost in the water.
-The dolphin’s mammary glands have muscles that contract and then shoot milk straight into the mouth.
+This ensures that the milk is channeled directly into the mouth and that none is lost in the water.

 The mother will lay on her side during the first few weeks after birth to help the young find the mammary glands.
-After the first few weeks, the calf will spread on its side to drink the milk, and the mother slows down their swimming.
+After the first few weeks, the calf will swim on its side to drink the milk, and the mother slows down their swimming.

 One of the main reasons dolphins can successfully breastfeed underwater is due to the milk’s consistency.
-Whale milk has an unusually high-fat content.
+Whale milk has an unusually high fat content.

-The high-fat content makes the milk thick enough to pass through the water.
 High-fat concentration in the milk is necessary because the adult female whale can eject liquid into the calf’s mouth without dissolving into the water around their lips.

 If you want to know how whales breastfeed underwater, I have written an article you can find here.